 Hello!
 My name is Nick Birkhimer, and I am currently serving as one of the Career Mentors at the NDSU Career Center.
 Most people aren’t entirely sure what that means, so I did a little Q&A session to help define my job and responsibilities a bit more:

 What are some of your responsibilities as a Career Mentor?

-Ultimately as a Career Peer Advisor my job is to help students harness their writing and speaking skills in the context of job interviewing in order to help them become more employable.
+Ultimately as a Career Mentor my job is to help students harness their writing and speaking skills in the context of job interviewing in order to help them become more employable.
 We accomplish this through teaching students how to write effective resumes and cover letters, how to properly interview for a job, and how to search for internships and potential future jobs.
 These teaching sessions can be done in a one-on-one environment or to a whole group.